 |Studies in French Literature|

 The major concentration in Italian at Wayne State University (effective Fall 2014) is designed for maximum flexibility, offering students educational choices which can help prepare them for a wide variety of careers, including teaching, diplomacy, tourism, design, fine and performing arts, music, law, medicine, and international business, among others.
 A student with a particular historical or thematic interest can focus on history, art, music, literature, international studies, and other studies while completing a major concentration or a minor in Italian.

 The major concentration in Italian requires a total of thirty-six credits beyond the basic language sequence (ITA 1010, ITA 1020, and ITA 2010).
 Majors are required to take ITA 2020 and an additional thirty-three credits, with at least two courses in each of three groupings: Language and Culture, Literature and Culture before 1700, and Literature and Culture after 1700.
 (For a list of courses within these classifications, consult the departmental advisor.)
 A total of nine credits can be elected from courses offered in a number of related disciplines.

 Italian Summer Program in Gagliano

 Students may also take courses in Italian language, literature, and culture in the Wayne summer program in Gagliano Aterno, Italy.
-The Gagliano program offers students the opportunity to complete up to eight hours of course work in six weeks.
+The Gagliano program offers students the opportunity to complete up to eight hours of course work in four weeks.